-In B2B, novelty will only get you so far.
-In fact, my colleague Steve’s nauseating experience of a runaway mine cart prompted him to conclude that businesses need to focus on the ‘reality’ of the experiences they create, rather than getting carried away with the ‘virtual’ component.
+A few years have passed since we first strapped on our office virtual reality (VR) headset and experienced museum tours, animated rollercoaster-induced motion sickness, and clowns that lunge, screaming, at your face.
+In fact, Steve’s nauseating experience of a runaway mine cart led him to conclude that businesses should focus on the reality of the experiences they create rather than getting carried away with the virtual component.

-Three things for VR script writers to consider
+Three questions for virtual scriptwriters to consider

-1. How is the user going to experience the… uh… experience?
+1. How will the user experience the… uh… experience?

 That means two things:

-2. Are your users protagonists, or just observers?
+2. Are your users observers or protagonists?

 3. How are you communicating with the user?

 If you’ve written a video before, it’s unlikely that writing a VR script will be a wild departure from what you’re used to.
 But now you’ll have to add in consideration for six – yes, six – different planes.
-Up, down, right, left, back and front.
-Where’s that voice coming from?
-Where’s the action happening?
+Up, down, right, left, back, and front.

-Your scripts might just end up looking a little like this:
+Your scripts might end up looking a little like this:

 Sample page from the screenplay for “Slam” by Aja Cooper and Gary Tieche.
 (Original here.)